cqframework/cql-exec-fhir/README.md

 const patientSource = cqlfhir.PatientSource.FHIRv401(true); // or .FHIRv102() or .FHIRv300() or .FHIRv400()
 ```

-As an example, if an ELM Retrieve expression asks for a FHIR Resource with profile `http://hl7.org/fhir/StructureDefinition/Condition`, the default behavior of the FHIR Data Source is to find any FHIR Condition resource.
+As an example, if an ELM Retrieve expression asks for a FHIR Condition Resource with profile `http://hl7.org/fhir/us/core/StructureDefinition/us-core-condition-encounter-diagnosis`, the default behavior of the FHIR Data Source is to find any FHIR Condition resource.
-With the trusted environment enabled however, the FHIR Data Source will _only_ find resources with the string `'http://hl7.org/fhir/StructureDefinition/Condition'` included in its `meta.profile` list.
+With the trusted environment enabled however, the FHIR Data Source will _only_ find resources with the string `'http://hl7.org/fhir/us/core/StructureDefinition/us-core-condition-encounter-diagnosis'` included in its `meta.profile` list.

 # Using the FHIRWrapper